 1. Easy Permit

 This permit covers non-structural repairs that do not require a new architectural plan.
 An easy permit covers those elements that you can repair or replace quickly.
-These include windows and doors, wood frame garage, furnace, hot water heater, fence, and electrical points.
+These include windows and doors, a wood-frame garage, furnace, hot water heater, fence, and electrical points.

 2. Developer or Direct Developer Services Permit